 Francois Oil Co. - Belleville and Monticello

 Badger State Trail is the most popular recreational trail in Wisconsin according to many sources.
 It is primarily used by bicycle riders during warm months and snowmobiles during the winter.
 An ever increasing number of hikers in all seasons are also discovering the Badger which is now part of the Ice Age Trail.
 The trail extends from Fitchburg, WI (suburb of Madison), to the Illinois state line.
 The number one feature of the trail is the 1/4 mile Stewart Tunnel, considered to be the darkest trail tunnel in Wisconsin.
 The Badger Trail also has the distinction of being the only inter-state trail in Wisconsin.
 The trail connects to the Jane Addams Trail in Illinois, which is part of Grand Illinois Trail.
+The Jane Addams is going to connect into Freeport, Ill for 2015.
 The old Illinois Central Railroad corridor was used by the Wisconsin Department of Natural Resources (DNR) to establish the "Rails to Trails" trail.

 The highlight of the trail is the restored 1200-foot long historic Stewart Railroad Tunnel that was finished in 1887 and is located south of Belleville.
 Because of a slight bend in the tunnel, you gaze into total darkness.
 We recommend that you bring a bright flashlight.
 This tunnel may not be the longest trail tunnel in Wisconsin, but is considered by many to be the darkest in Wisconsin.
 From the tunnel, the trail continues south to Monticello where it crosses the Sugar River State Trail.
 From Monticello the trail continues to Monroe and then on into Illinois.
 At the Wisconsin state line it connects to the Jane Addams Trail which brings you to Orangeville and Freeport, IL.
 The Jane Addams Trail is part of the Grand Illinois Trail System.